symfony/symfony-docs/doctrine.rst

     }

 That's it!
 The bundle uses the ``{id}`` from the route to query for the ``Product`` by the ``id`` column.
-If it's not found, a 404 page is generated.
+If it is not found, a 404 page is generated.

 There are many more options you can use.
 Read more about the `ParamConverter`_.

 Updating an Object
 ------------------

-Once you've fetched an object from Doctrine, you interact with it the same as with any PHP model::
+Once you have fetched an object from Doctrine, you interact with it the same as with any PHP model::

     // src/Controller/ProductController.php